 Importance of flora and fauna in Nepal – flora and fauna introduction

-According to Gokyo Treks Nepal, we are simply describing flora and fauna examples within a very easy way.
+According to Gokyo Treks Nepal, we are simply describing flora and fauna examples in a very easy way.
 Nepal’s flora and fauna are dividing into four zones according to its landscapes.

 Tropical Zone (up to 1000m/3,280 feet)

 The Tropical Zone includes the low land of Terai.
-The main tree species of this area are Sal, Semal, Asna and many more and Pinus Rosburghi occurring on the higher ridges of the Churia hills.
+The main tree species of this area are Sal, Semal, and many more, and Pinus Rosburghi occurring on Churia hills at higher ridges.

 Subtropical Zone (1100m-2400m/ up to 7,872 feet)

 Orchids clothe the stems of trees and gigantic climbers softest their heads.
-The variety of the flora and fauna increase progressively with decreasing altitude and increasing luxuriance of the vegetation.
+The flora and fauna variety increases progressively with decreasing altitude and increasing luxuriance of the vegetation.

 Temperate Zone (2500m- 4000m/ up to 13,120 feet)

 Northward, on the lower slopes, we can find oaks and pines up to 7,872 feet.
 Furthermore, we can find dense conifer forests including Picea, Tusga, Larix, and Abies-spp.
-Basically tree line is 4,000 meters, Rhododendron, bamboo, and maples are commonly associated with the coniferous zone.
+Basically, the tree line is 4,000 meters, Rhododendron, bamboo, and maples are commonly associated with the coniferous zone.